soixantecircuits/cropcrop/README.md

 FFmpeg
 ------
-It actually exist two "versions" of FFmpeg : FFmpeg by the dev of FFmpeg, and a fork called Libav included by default in Debian packages, still using the call command ffmpeg for historical reason.
-But we want FFmpeg by the developpers of FFmpeg, and it must be installed by the source code from ffmpeg.org/releases/ .
+It actually exists two "versions" of FFmpeg : FFmpeg by the dev of FFmpeg, and a fork called Libav included by default in Debian packages.
+Because Libav still use the call command ffmpeg for historical and compatibility reasons, it may lost users on the version we want.
+We want FFmpeg by the developpers of FFmpeg, and it must be installed by the source code from ffmpeg.org/releases/ .